 Creative Cloud for enterprise is the essential content creation platform that arms your organization with the creative velocity needed to design and publish exceptional, differentiated content that impacts business results.
-Creative Cloud for enterprise gives your organization access to:
+The following rich benefits are exclusive to Creative Cloud for enterprise:

 Find out more about what’s included with Creative Cloud for enterprise.

-Effective June 2014, we made Creative Cloud the exclusive source for all creative licensing.
-This means that CS6 is no longer available under our Cumulative and Transactional licensing programs (CLP and TLP).
-This change affects commercial customers worldwide and government customers worldwide (with the exception of Japan), but there is no change for education customers.
+Creative Cloud is now Adobe's exclusive source for all creative licensing, so CS6 is no longer available under our Cumulative and Transactional Licensing Programs (CLP and TLP).
+This change does not affect Adobe products available under volume licensing, such as Adobe Acrobat and Adobe Presenter.
+This change affects commercial ad government customers worldwide (with the exception of Japan), but not education customers.
 CS6 will continue to be available for purchase via Electronic Software Download (ESD) on Adobe.com in countries where it is currently available.